Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Approximation of Infinite-Horizon Mean-field Equilibria with Finite-Horizon Equilibria

+\begin{notation} Unlike the previous subsection, the $Q$-functions obtained under a finite-horizon MFE might not belong to a common compact space with the $Q$-functions of the infinite-horizon non-stationary MFE.
+Thus, we are deducing the convergence properties of these $Q$-functions directly by using the convergence properties of the corresponding state-measures. \end{notation}

-We will study the (asymptotic) proximity of $(\tilde \pi^T_t ,\tilde \mu^T_t)_{t=1}^{\infty}$ to an actual MFE of MFG$_{\textrm{ns}}$, say $(\hat \pi_t,\hat \mu_t)_{t=0}^{\infty}$ by considering the asymptotic convergence of the joint probability measure generated by $\pi^T_t$ and $\mu^T_t$, i.e. we will study whether holds weakly for all $t \geq 0$ (perhaps up to a subsequence of $(T)_{T \in \mathbb N}$).
-Since the flow of state-measures can be obtained as a marginal of these joint-probabilities, it automatically holds that state-flows also converge weakly to that of the target joint probability measure.
+Next, we will provide a technical statement that ensures that limits of our extended MFE gives a non-stastionary MFE after disintegration.
+Under a convergent sequence of joint-probability measures, since the flow of state-measures can be obtained as a marginal of these joint-probabilities, it automatically holds that state-flows also converge weakly to that of the target joint probability measure.
 However, it is well known that convergence of the policies might not hold in general.
-When MFGs are regularized, as in Section \ref{sect:fixpt}, due to $(\hat \pi_t)_t$ being a flow of Dirac measures, we can further show that we can also establish the convergence of the policies $(\tilde \pi^T_t)_t$ to $(\hat \pi_t)_t$, see \cite[Lemma 4]{aydin2023robustness}.
+When MFGs are regularized, as in Section \ref{sect:fixpt}, due to $(\hat \pi_t)_t$ being a flow of Dirac measures, we can further show that we can also establish the convergence of the policies $(\tilde \pi^T_t)_t$ to $(\hat \pi_t)_t$; see \cite[Lemma 4]{aydin2023robustness}.

 Although convergence of the joint probability measures implies the convergence of their marginals, such convergence provides no information regarding the support of the limit, which we will need to verify that limiting flows obtained from the joint probability measures generated by finite-horizon MFE are indeed MFE.
 For this reason, we will need the following technical lemma, which is inspired from \cite[Proposition 3.9]{SaBaRaSIAM}.